pd1810/automation-challenge/README.md

 1. Add continuous deployment to github pages
     * To do so, update the CI/CD script created for the github action to push the build of the web page back to the code repository.
-    * The exact commands to run to publish the build back to a branch in the repo are ridiculously complicated and very difficult to figure out exactly which ones will get the job done just right.
+    * The exact commands to run to commit the build back to a branch in the repo are ridiculously complicated and very difficult to figure out exactly which ones will get the job done just right.
+The commands are listed below.
 For the purpose of this exercise, the goal is to figure out where they would go in a CI/CD script so that they will publish the build of the webpage.
 Bonus points for commenting the CI/CD script in such a way that indicates an understanding of what the commands are doing.
         ```
         git config user.email "automation@canariatechnologies.com"
         git config user.name "automation"